Mosaibah/Stock-Alertify/Notes.md

 <br> <br>

-- [ ] handle errors
+- [ ] improve the error handling
 - [ ] write a proper comments for the documentation
 - [ ] select only needed columns
-- [ ] make sure to use pydantic models in all responses
+- [x] make sure to use pydantic models in all responses
 - [ ] implement a proper logging